COGS108/Overview/COGS108-Syllabus.md

 1. If you have people in the class you know you want to work with, chat with one another and if you're all on board, form a group.
 2. There will be time to find groups in discussion section during week 1.
 3. If you don't know people in the class or don't have people you want to work with, no problem.
-Campuswire has a feature where you can look for group mates - check for that post and look through there to find group mates
+Piazza has a feature where you can look for group mates - check for that post and look through there to find group mates

 You will submit who your group is via Google Form by the Friday of week 2 (see Course Schedule).
 One form will be submitted per group.